-There is no shortage of ways to reach people through AdWords.
+There is no shortage of ways to reach people through Google Ads.
 With the Display Network reaching 90% of people online and remarketing an option to connect with past site visitors, it seems impossible to escape from Google ads.
 (Even with the recent changes in ad-blocking on the Chrome browser.)
-As marketers, our approach for B2B versus B2C audiences varies slightly from each other, which I’ve discussed in an earlier post.
 In this post, I want to introduce Custom Affinity Audiences and explain why they matter for B2B.

 Affinity audiences are not new.
 Google introduced them almost five years ago.
 They give us the opportunity to reach people through a combination of factors, such as interests, demographics, and browsing behavior.
 This was magic for the B2C market, which is clear when you look at the categories for predefined audiences, such as include arts, entertainment, and luxury shoppers.
 But it wasn’t the best for the B2B market I serve, which is often consists of high level decision makers in IT.
 The introduction of Custom Affinity Audiences at the end of 2014 has helped.

 With this tactic, I can combine a list of relevant keywords and web pages to create an audience.
 Google takes those entries and creates a cookie pool of people which match the criteria I set.
 Note that it is not an exact match of searchers, meaning I don’t have the exact people that can be defined by that activity.
 Instead, it’s based on personas, meaning a marketer can build out multiple personas based on research and then use that discovery to create custom audiences.
 There are several strategies for utilizing these audiences in B2B marketing.